Harishspice/CmdLine-WeatherForecasting-Tool/README.md

 ## Acknowledgments

 - Thanks to Github Copilot for providing a powerful foundation for this Tool.
-- [Harishspice](https://github.com/Harishspice) has created and maintaining this project.
+- [Harishspice](https://github.com/Harishspice) has created and is maintaining this project.

 ## Contact